liangyt123/gorm/README_CN.md

 Shell command provides a tool to operate database.
 For example, you can create table, alter table, insert data, delete data and etc.

-`xorm shell sqlite3 test.db` will connect to the sqlite3 database and you can type `help` to list all the shell commands.
+`gorm shell sqlite3 test.db` will connect to the sqlite3 database and you can type `help` to list all the shell commands.

 ## Dump

 Dump command provides a tool to dump all database structs and data as SQL to your standard output.

-`xorm dump sqlite3 test.db` could dump sqlite3 database test.db to standard output.
-If you want to save to file, just type `xorm dump sqlite3 test.db > test.sql`.
+`gorm dump sqlite3 test.db` could dump sqlite3 database test.db to standard output.
+If you want to save to file, just type `gorm dump sqlite3 test.db > test.sql`.

 ## Source

-`xorm source sqlite3 test.db < test.sql` will execute sql file on the test.db.
+`gorm source sqlite3 test.db < test.sql` will execute sql file on the test.db.

 ## Driver